 val detach : ('a -> 'b) -> 'a -> 'b Lwt.t

-detach f x runs the computation f x in a separate preemptive thread. detach evaluates to an Lwt thread, which waits for the preemptive thread to complete.
+detach f x runs the computation f x in a separate preemptive thread. detach evaluates to an Lwt promise, which is pending until the preemptive thread completes.

 Note that Lwt thread-local storage (i.e., Lwt.with_value) cannot be safely used from within f.
 The same goes for most of the rest of Lwt.
 If you need to run an Lwt thread in f, use Lwt_preemptive.run_in_main.